easy-node-pro/harmony-toolbox/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. social@easynode.one.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. social@easynode.pro.